jtbgroup/kodi-media-sensors/README.md

 3. ***play(arg)***

     This function plays the desired object wth the good player.
-The argument depends on what object has to be played. the argument can be one of songid, albumid, movieid, episodeid.
+The argument depends on what object has to be played.
+The argument can be one of `songid`, `albumid`, `movieid`, `episodeid` or `channelid`.

     Examples: